10 Golden rules for measuring procurement savings

 We all love declaring our cost reductions, but how many of us like to admit our increases?
 It’s a fact of life that these sometimes happen and we can’t completely avoid them no matter how careful we are.
 If we forget to include these and measure them we only see a distorted picture.
 We also introduce a disconnect between our reported numbers and what our colleagues in Finance are seeing and lose credibility.

 9. Have a clear governance process.

 Ensure that savings are approved.
 The level and type of approval may vary depending on spend, criticality etc., but it’s important that the savings rationale and calculation method are ratified and agreed.
 Approval should ideally performed by the Finance function to ensure it's not just Procurement self-reporting.

 10. Remember it’s a means to an end.

 The final rule is to keep the big picture in mind.
 Savings in isolation don’t mean a whole lot, in fact they could be bad for the business if reduced spend in certain areas is stifling productivity.
-It’s what those savings bring the business in terms of value that’s important, whether it’s profit or the ability to spend more to fund growth.
-It’s important to keep this in focus.
+It’s what those savings bring the business in terms of value that’s important, whether it’s profit, cash or the ability to spend more to fund growth.
+It’s vital to keep this in focus.

 You may recognise all these rules and already follow them.
 You may have more rules that could be added to the list.

 However you measure and report savings, using the right tool to log and report on your activity will make a big difference.
 It will improve efficiency, accuracy, and help to ensure the correct process is being followed.
 If you're still using spreadsheets or stuck with a legacy system and would like to see how Provalido could improve things for you, then please get in touch.
 We're always happy to provide a quick demo or just contact us directly if you have any questions.